 Instructor and Author:

-Mark V. Fedkin, Ph.D. in Geo-Environmental Engineering / Instructor in the Renewable Energy and Sustainability Systems (Online Masters and Graduate Certificates Program), The Pennsylvania State University.
+Mark V. Fedkin, Ph.D. in Geo-Environmental Engineering / Assistant Teaching Professor in the Renewable Energy and Sustainability Systems (Online Masters and Graduate Certificates Program), The Pennsylvania State University.

 EME 807 is a required course for the Sustainability Management and Policy option in the Renewable Energy and Sustainability Systems (RESS) program.
 It overviews a wide range of contemporary technologies in the context of sustainability and examines metrics for their assessment.
 The course explores the main principles that guide modern science and technology towards sustainable solutions.
 It covers such topics as resource management technologies, waste and wastewater treatment, renewable energy technologies, high performance buildings and transportation systems, demand-response applications, green chemistry, and more.
 Learning in EME 807 heavily relies on real-life examples and taps into current practices of technology analysis.
 This course goes beyond the understanding the background, fostering critical thinking and challenging the students to draw connections between social, environmental, and economic aspects of sustainable technologies.